Fighting Cancer is Personal...Erica’s Story

 When Erica Zimmer did the 200 mile Tour de Pink Bike Ride last September for the Young Survivors Coalition, she was not just accomplishing an impressive physical feat.
 She was also celebrating being cancer free – exactly a year after being diagnosed with an aggressive and advanced form of breast cancer.

 This 35 year-old teacher from Brandon, VT was diagnosed with breast cancer after returning home from teaching English in the Philippines for the Peace Corps.
 Misdiagnosed while overseas, Erica insisted on a second opinion when she returned to the US.
-After diagnosis, surgery and chemotherapy at Fletcher Allen Health Care in Burlington, VT, she then switched her care to Rutland Regional Medical Center’s Foley Cancer Center, where she received 2 months of daily radiation treatment.
+After diagnosis, surgery and chemotherapy at The University of Vermont Medical Center in Burlington, VT, she then switched her care to Rutland Regional Medical Center’s Foley Cancer Center, where she received 2 months of daily radiation treatment.

 Erica was treated by Rutland’s radiation oncologists and technicians using our Varian Trilogy linear accelerator, the latest in a new generation of cancer care systems.
 Since installing the Trilogy System, the number of patients able to receive treatment at the Foley Cancer Center has greatly increased.